This document describes routing rule maps and how they manage traffic in Traffic Director deployments.

-- Traffic Director looks for forwarding rules with load balancing scheme
+- Traffic Director looks for forwarding rules with the load-balancing scheme

 INTERNAL_SELF_MANAGEDto find forwarding rules whose port matches the port specified in the target URI.

-- Traffic Director finds the target gRPC or HTTP proxy for each of these forwarding rules.
+- Traffic Director finds the target gRPC proxy or the target HTTP proxy for each of these forwarding rules.

-- Traffic Director finds the URL maps referenced by these target gRPC or HTTP proxies.
+- Traffic Director finds the URL maps referenced by these target gRPC proxies or target HTTP proxies.